 July 28th, 2020 | 3pm BST, 10am EST

-2. Executive Summary Reinventing Commerce, produced by Econsultancy in partnership with Sitecore, explores the path to growth through a landscape defined by rapidly changing consumer behavior, a demand for personalization and the influence of macro-players with international reach and enormous scale.
-This report is based on a quantitative study of over 1,200 merchandising, ecommerce and […]
+A report exploring the path to growth through a landscape defined by rapidly changing consumer behavior, a demand for personalization and the influence of macro-players with international reach and enormous scale.

 Marketing in China can be tricky.
 Consumers there are eager to learn about Western brands, but that interest can quickly turn to outrage if people feel that companies have been misleading.